cloudlabs-ufscar/blog/content/sec/defcon-quals-2025/index.md

 ![The (Relentless) Crypto Mage](./photos/IMG_5008.jpg)

-As usual, since [ctf](./dialects/ctf) is a static binary, we start by trying to create and load adequate FLIRT signatures.
+As usual, since [ctf](./dialects/ctf) is a static binary, we started by trying to create and load adequate FLIRT signatures.
 The binary contains the following strings which give hints about the compiler and linked libs:

 ```text
 OpenSSL 3.6.0-dev